AdityaAbhilash/Breast-Cancer-Diagnosis/README.md

 test accuracy : 96.49122807017544 %

-We now have w and b as final parameters and we can use the "predict" function  if we want to know if the cancer is malignant or benign (If we have all the features values of a new  patient).
+We now have w and b as final paremeters and we have to pass the test case in the function "zscore_normalize(X)" and then we can use the "predict" function  if we want to know if the cancer is malignant or benign (If we have all the features values of a new  patient).

 #### Traing the whole model and ploting the cost vs iterations: